 How fascinated are you by the shows on investigations which take place in a crime scene?
-Do you follow the homicide detective keenly or do you yourself don the role of a detective and try to find the cause by the leads what appears on the show?
+Do you follow the homicide detective keenly or do you don the role of a detective and try to find the cause by the leads what appears on the show?

-Are you one sort of a person who pays attention to minute details, handles stress effectively, analyzes things differently, good in communication, able to solve puzzles successfully, strong willed, bold and always right about your sixth sense?
+Are you one sort of a person who pays attention to minute details, handles stress effectively, analyzes things differently, good in communication, able to solve puzzles successfully, strong-willed, bold and always right about your sixth sense?
 Are you physically fit and do you have the power to extract details from the person across you?
 If you have these factors then you are fit to become a homicide detective.

 Homicide Detective Definition:

-Homicide detective is a person from the law enforcement agency who works on the crime scene with the help of others to determine and establish the cause for homicide.
+A homicide detective is a person from the law enforcement agency who works on the crime scene with the help of others to determine and establish the cause for homicide.

-A homicide investigator takes the help from forensic experts to collect and gather evidence from the crime scene which will help and support their claim of investigating the circumstances and nailing the culprit.
+A homicide investigator takes help from forensic experts to collect and gather evidence from the crime scene which will help and support their claim of investigating the circumstances and nailing the culprit.

 Homicide Detective Job Description:

-How much ever exciting you think that a homicide investigator’s job is, it is not completely so in reality.
+How much ever-exciting you think that a homicide investigator’s job is, it is not completely so in reality.
 And here is what a homicide detective needs to do on his duty:

-1. Visit the scene of crime:
+1. Visit the scene of the crime:

 2. Variable timings: